 Enrichment and Work Experience

-A Level students are required to complete a one week work experience placement in the summer term.
+A Level students are required to complete a one week work experience placement.
 Work experience is a vital part of a young person’s learning experience.
-It supports the academic skills they develop during their time at college and allows them to acquire skills that cannot be taught in the classroom.
-Responsibility for obtaining this placement lies ultimately with the student, although there is a vast amount of support and guidance available to assist students at college through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.
+It supports the academic skills you develop during your time at The Sixth Form and allows you to acquire skills that cannot be taught in the classroom.
+Responsibility for obtaining this placement lies ultimately with you as the student, although there is a vast amount of support and guidance available to assist you through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
-These include: Duke of Edinburgh’s Award Scheme; First Aid; Natural Born Leaders; Voluntary Service Award; Cricket; Football; Basketball; Netball and Athletics.
+These include: Duke of Edinburgh’s Award Scheme, First Aid, Voluntary Service Award, Cricket, Football, Basketball, Rugby, Netball, and Athletics.

-To study A Level PE you must play sport at a competitive level in order to be assessed on the practical element.
-You should be playing regularly for a team inside or outside of College.
-As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course run by Focus Training.
+To study A Level PE, you must play sport at a competitive level in order to be assessed on the practical element.
+You should be playing regularly for a team inside or outside of The Sixth Form.
+As part of this course you will have the opportunity to undertake the Level 2 Gym Instructor course.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Future Career Opportunities

 If you enjoy taking part in sport and have an interest in all aspects surrounding and supporting sport and performance then this is the course for you.
-You will develop your knowledge of sport and the wider issues surrounding it; from the science of movement to current issues in sport or the workings of the mind to how sport has developed through time, whilst also developing you practical ability in your chosen sport.
+You will enhance your knowledge of sport and the wider issues surrounding it including the science of movement, current issues in sport, the workings of the mind and how sport has developed through time.
+Alongside this you will also develop your practical ability in your chosen sport.